7RU7H/Archive/Web-Application-Hacking/XSS/XSS-Cheatsheet.md

 		- Victims that visit the affect page
 	- Identifying Vulnerabilities:
 		- Unsanitized / Raw page functionality that stores data into a Database or Server's cache
-			- For Example:
+			- For Example - anything allowing HTML, JavaScript:
-				- Comments sections allowing HTML, JavaScript
+				- Comments sections on blogs posts
+				- User nicknames
+				- Contact Details
+				- Customer Orders
 	- Subclasses:
-		- Blind
+		- *Blind cross-site scripting (XSS) is a type of [stored XSS](https://portswigger.net/web-security/cross-site-scripting/stored) in which the data exit point is not accessible to the attacker, for example due to a lack of privileges.* - [Portswigger](https://portswigger.net/burp/documentation/desktop/testing-workflow/input-validation/xss/testing-for-blind-xss)
-	- Notes
+	- Notes:
-		- Sometimes called...:
+		- Sometimes called:
 			- Persistent XSS
 			- Second-order XSS
 -  [Reflected XSS](https://portswigger.net/web-security/cross-site-scripting#reflected-cross-site-scripting)